RobertoPirrone/ic-expo-mvp/README.md

    ```
     Type "i" for the iOS emulator, or "a" for Android (or point the QR code from a real device)

     The fastest way to try the code is to run in *Expo Go*, no compilation required.
-If you installed the package *expo-dev-client*, remember to type **s** to switch from devel server to Expo Go
+If you added the package *expo-dev-client*, remember to type **s** to switch from devel server to Expo Go

     On the iOS Simulator the fingerprint is under *Features/TouchId*, you may need to deselect and select again the *Enrolled* entry, then you can use the *Matching Touch* entry